SergeySatskiy/codimension/doc/colorschemes/colorschemes.md

 ~/.codimension3/skins/
 ```
 Codimension expects that for each skin there will be a directory with the
 mentioned above files.
-At least one directory must exist and Codimension
-takes care of the one called `default`.

-At the first start Codimension creates the `~/.codimension3/skins/default`
+At the start Codimension creates the `~/.codimension3/skins/sample`
 directory and populates the necessary files.
-If at some point an error
-is found in the default skin then the files will be overwritten automatically
-with the values Codimension can work with.
+The default skin values are
+used to populate the files.
+The sole purpose of the sample directory is to
+give a good start point to create a custom skin.
+The sample directory is not
+analysed when a list of available skins is built.

 Creating New Skin
 -----------------
 One of the options is to follow these steps:
 - create a new directory for the new skin, e.g. `~/.codimension3/skins/myskin`
 - copy skin.json, cflow.json and app.css from
-  `~/.codimension3/skins/default` to `~/.codimension3/skins/myskin`
+  `~/.codimension3/skins/sample` to `~/.codimension3/skins/myskin`
 - open `~/.codimension3/skins/myskin/skin.json` and update the "name" value to
   the appropriate one, e.g. "My new skin".
 Next time Codimension starts the
   main menu will have `Options -> Themes -> My new skin` option.
 If the option